0x7b24ff/watch.io/README.md

 Due to the behavior of the underlying API, there have some issues still suck on Windows platform.

-* Removing folder will emit an 'EPERM' error.
+* Removing folders will emit an 'EPERM' error.
   No solutions so far.

-* Creating folder manually on Windows, sometimes emit an uncaught 'EBUSY' error.
+* Creating folders manually on Windows, sometimes emit an uncaught 'EBUSY' error.
-  This can be fixed by setting a delay milliseconds longer than 100ms for Watch.IO options.
+  This can be fixed by setting a delay milliseconds longer than 100ms in the Watch.IO options.

 We strongly recommend to use the Watch.IO in the Linux platform or other UNIX-like things.
 Or you can try